 Signing Stored Procedures in SQL Server

-When you sign a stored procedure with a certificate, a data digest consisting of the encrypted hash of the stored procedure code is created using the private key.
+When you sign a stored procedure with a certificate or asymmetric key, a data digest consisting of the encrypted hash of the stored procedure code, along with the execute-as user, is created using the private key.
 At run time, the data digest is decrypted with the public key and compared with the hash value of the stored procedure.
-Modifying the stored procedure invalidates the hash value so that the digital signature no longer matches.
-This prevents someone who does not have access to the private key from changing the stored procedure code.
-Therefore you must re-sign the procedure each time you modify it.
+Changing the execute-as user invalidates the hash value so that the digital signature no longer matches.
+Modifying the stored procedure drops the signature entirely, which prevents someone who does not have access to the private key from changing the stored procedure code.
+In either case, you must re-sign the procedure each time you change the code or the execute-as user.

-There are four steps involved in signing a module:
+There are two required steps involved in signing a module:

 Create a certificate using the Transact-SQL